 Check the partition style of both HDD and SSD.
 Type diskmgmt.msc in the search box and hit Enter to access Disk Management, right-click a disk and select Properties, then navigate to Volumes tab and you will see the similar word like "Partition style: Master Boot Record (MBR)".

 Prepare a USB-to-SATA adapter if your computer is a laptop.
 Most laptops only have one slot for disk, so you can only connect SSD externally.

-Backup important data on SSD, because SSD will be overritten completely during the cloning process.
+Backup important data on SSD, because SSD will be overwritten completely during the cloning process.

 Set right boot mode after cloning.
-MBR disk only boot from Legacy BIOS while GPT disk start from UEFI, so please change boot mode before you boot from the cloned SSD.
+MBR disk only boots from Legacy BIOS while GPT disk starts from UEFI, so please change boot mode before you boot from the cloned SSD.